derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 ---

 ### [3.
-Question & Answer Demonstrations] (8 minutes)
+Question & Answer Demonstrations] (8-9 minutes)

-#### Question 1: Short, Practical Question (2 minutes)
+#### Question 1: Operational/Configuration Question (1-2 minutes)

 **Script:**
 "For this demonstration, I'll be using the **Wiki MD Agent** - our primary agent for most questions.
 [Show Wiki MD Agent is selected]

-The first question is a practical scenario: 'shop is down, what shall I do?'
+The first question is about operational tasks: 'how do I update jenkins certificate?'
 [Enter question]

-This is a situation that could actually happen.
-Someone is asking what to do when the shop is down.
+This is a practical question that operations or DevOps teams might ask when they need to update certificates.

 [Wait for answer]

-As you can see, the Wiki MD Agent provided support contacts, troubleshooting steps, and a troubleshooting guide.
-And below the answer, there are source citations.
+As you can see, the Wiki MD Agent provided step-by-step instructions for updating the Jenkins certificate.
+Notice how it includes specific steps, configuration details, and source citations below the answer.
 [Show source citations]

-This is the value of this tool.
-You can get quick, practical answers with source citations using our primary Wiki MD Agent."
+This demonstrates that our Wiki MD Agent can handle operational and configuration questions effectively, providing actionable guidance with reliable sources."

-**Key Message:** "Practical and actionable answers with source citations"
+**Key Message:** "Operational questions answered with actionable steps and source citations"

 ---

-#### Question 2: Long Technical Documentation Question (3 minutes)
+#### Question 2: Access Permission Question (1 minute)

 **Script:**
 "Again, I'm using the **Wiki MD Agent** - our primary agent.
 [Show Wiki MD Agent is still selected]

-Now let's try a more complex technical question: 'How does the DCP checkout process work?
-Please explain step by step.'
+Now let's ask about access permissions: 'what CAM role access into kyma?'
 [Enter question]

-This is a longer question that requires a detailed answer.
-This is exactly the type of question where Wiki MD Agent excels.
+This is an important question about who can access Kyma and what roles are required.
+This type of information is crucial for users who need to understand access requirements.

 [Wait for answer]

-As you can see, the Wiki MD Agent provided a detailed process explanation.
-It includes step-by-step descriptions, related APIs, and source citations.
+As you can see, the Wiki MD Agent provided information about CAM roles and Kyma access.
+It explains which roles are needed and how to get access.
+Notice the source citations - you can click on these links to see the original documentation.
+[Show source citations and mention clickable links]

+This is another example of how Wiki MD Agent helps users quickly find access and permission information."

+**Key Message:** "Access and permission questions answered clearly with source links"

+---

+#### Question 3: Problem-Solving/Troubleshooting Question (2-3 minutes)

+**Script:**
+"Let me show you how the Wiki MD Agent handles troubleshooting questions.
+[Show Wiki MD Agent is still selected]

+This is a real-world scenario: 'It seems we do have an issue with the pricing service connecting to CPQ.
+Please suggest what to do and whom to contact?'
+[Enter question]

+This is exactly the type of question that support teams or developers face when troubleshooting integration issues.
+They need both technical guidance and contact information.

+[Wait for answer]

+Excellent!
+The Wiki MD Agent provided a comprehensive answer including troubleshooting steps, potential solutions, and contact information.
+Notice how it breaks down the problem systematically and provides actionable next steps.
 [Scroll through answer]

-This demonstrates the strength of our primary Wiki MD Agent.
-It can explain complex technical documentation in an easy-to-understand way, which is why it's our go-to agent for most questions."
+Below the answer, you can see multiple source citations.
+These are clickable links that take you directly to the original documentation pages.
+[Show source citations and demonstrate clickable links]

+This demonstrates the real value of this tool - when you have an urgent issue, you can quickly get both technical guidance and contact information, all with reliable source citations."

-**Key Message:** "Complex technical questions answered in detail"
+**Key Message:** "Troubleshooting questions answered with solutions, contacts, and source citations"

 ---

-#### Question 3: Error Handling Demonstration (2 minutes)
+#### Question 4: Concept Comparison Question (2 minutes)

 **Script:**
-"Now let me show you how the system handles incorrect input.
-Let me enter meaningless input: 'asdfghjkl' [Enter question]
+"Now let's try a conceptual question that requires comparing two different concepts.
+[Show Wiki MD Agent is still selected]

+The question is: 'Explain the difference between upsell and net new ordering on DCP' [Enter question]

+This is a business concept question that helps users understand the distinction between two important ordering types in DCP.

 [Wait for answer]

-As you can see, the system indicates that it cannot understand the question and requests a more specific question or suggests similar questions.
-This shows that the system is trying to help the user.

-This is error handling.
-The system appropriately handles incorrect input."

-**Key Message:** "Incorrect input is handled appropriately"
+Perfect!
+The Wiki MD Agent provided a clear comparison between upsell and net new ordering.
+Notice how it explains each concept separately and then highlights the key differences.
+[Scroll through answer]

+This type of conceptual explanation is valuable for users who need to understand business logic and process differences.
+The answer includes examples and use cases, making it easy to understand.
+[Show source citations]

+This demonstrates that Wiki MD Agent excels at explaining complex concepts in a clear and structured way."

+**Key Message:** "Conceptual questions answered with clear comparisons and examples"

 ---

-#### Question 4: Conversation History (1 minute)
+#### Question 5: Process Documentation Question (2 minutes)

 **Script:**
+"Finally, let me show you how Wiki MD Agent handles process documentation questions.
+[Show Wiki MD Agent is still selected]

+This question asks about a specific process: 'Describe TDD ordering process' [Enter question]

+Process questions require step-by-step explanations, which is exactly what Wiki MD Agent is designed to handle.

+[Wait for answer]

+Excellent!
+The Wiki MD Agent provided a detailed step-by-step explanation of the TDD ordering process.
+Notice how it breaks down the process into clear stages, explains each step, and includes related information like APIs or configuration requirements.
+[Scroll through answer]

+The answer is well-structured and easy to follow, which is crucial when learning a new process.
+And as always, source citations are provided so you can verify the information or get more details.
+[Show source citations]

+This demonstrates the strength of Wiki MD Agent in explaining complex processes in an organized and understandable way."

+**Key Message:** "Process questions answered with detailed step-by-step explanations"

+---

+#### Conversation History (30 seconds - optional)

+**Script:**
-"Finally, let me show you the conversation history.
+"Before we wrap up the demo, let me quickly show you the conversation history.
 [Scroll through history]

-As you can see, all questions and answers are saved in the history.
-You can refer to previous conversations or review answers again.
+As you can see, all five questions and their answers are saved in the history.
+You can refer back to any previous question or review answers again.
+This is particularly useful when you're working on related topics and want to reference earlier information.

-This is another advantage of this tool.
-It maintains conversation context."
+This conversation history feature helps maintain context across multiple questions."

-**Key Message:** "Conversation history maintains context"
+**Key Message:** "Conversation history maintains context across questions"

 ---